 Most dealerships, full-service chains, and independent shops are capable of doing a good used vehicle inspection.
 Most of the time, these are checklist-based and can have a wide variety of formats while generally checking the same things.

 In spite of the variety, there are two basic levels of inspection.
-The first is basic safety and operations check, while the second looks more thoroughly at the vehicle’s mechanical condition, especially the engine.
+The first is basic safety and operations check, while the second look more thoroughly at the vehicle’s mechanical condition, especially the engine.

 Cost of One-Hour Inspection